 Mr. Schottler is dedicated to helping you make the right decisions when creating a will or trust to ensure your values are protected and your loved ones are taken care of.

-He is currently licensed to practice law in Illinois and Wisconsin.
+He is currently licensed to practice law in Illinois.